princeton-nlp/SWE-agent/README.md

 ### 🏎️ Express Setup + Run

 > [!WARNING]
-> Our containers on dockerhub are currently only provided for arm64.
+> Our official containers on dockerhub are currently only provided for `arm64`.
-> If you run on another architecture, please use the instructions for the setup
+> If you're on `amd64`, you can try out the experimental support following the instructions in [#107](https://github.com/princeton-nlp/SWE-agent/issues/107)
-> with conda (next section).
+> or follow the development version setup below.

 You can run the software directly using Docker.